smarter-sh/smarter-deploy/README.md

 **Smarter** is a yaml manifest-based approach to managing the disparate resources that are required for creating and managing AI resources that integrate to other enterprise resources like REST Api's and Sql databases.
 And it gives prompt engineering teams an intuitive workbench approach to designing, prototyping, testing, deploying and managing powerful AI resources for common corporate use cases including agentic workflows, customer facing chat solutions, and more.

 **Smarter** provides seamless integration and interoperation between LLMs from DeepSeek, Google AI, Meta AI and OpenAI.
-It is LLM provider-agnostic, and provides seamless integrations to a continuously evolving list of value added services for security management, prompt content moderation, audit, cost accounting, and workflow management. **Smarter** is cloud native and runs on Kubernetes, on-site in your data center or in the cloud.
+It is LLM provider-agnostic, and provides seamless integrations to a continuously evolving list of value added services for security management, prompt content moderation, audit, cost accounting, and workflow management. **Smarter** is cloud native and runs locally, on Kubernetes, on-site in your data center or in the cloud.

 ## Prerequisites